-It further provides that all assets, in particular covering the MCR and SCR shall be invested in such a manner as to ensure the security, quality, liquidity and profitability of the portfolio as a whole.
+It further provides that all assets, in particular covering the MCR and SCR, shall be invested in such a manner as to ensure the security, quality, liquidity and profitability of the portfolio as a whole.
 In addition, the localisation of those assets shall be such as to ensure their availability.
 Assets held to cover the technical provisions shall also be invested in a manner appropriate to the nature and duration of the insurance liabilities.
-Those assets shall be invested in the best interest of all policyholders and beneficiaries; taking into account any disclosed policy objective.
+Those assets shall be invested in the best interest of all policyholders and beneficiaries, taking into account any disclosed policy objective.

-The 2015 Regulations requires (re)insurance undertakings to hold eligible 'own funds' equal to the SCR to cover unexpected losses arising both from their underwriting business and the assets in which they invest, and the investment strategy of (re)insurance undertakings is to be determined on a risk based calculation of the insurer's SCR.
+The 2015 Regulations require insurance and reinsurance undertakings to hold eligible own funds equal to the SCR to cover unexpected losses arising both from their underwriting business and the assets in which they invest, and the investment strategy of insurance and reinsurance undertakings is to be determined on a risk-based calculation of the insurer's SCR.

-10 Change of control
+Change of control

-What are the regulatory requirements on a change of control of insurance and reinsurance companies?
+10 What are the regulatory requirements on a change of control of insurance and reinsurance companies?
 Are officers, directors and controlling persons of the acquirer subject to background investigations?

-In accordance with the 2015 Regulations, a proposed acquirer shall not, directly or indirectly, acquire or dispose of a qualifying holding in a (re) insurance undertaking without having previously notified the Central Bank in writing of the intended size of the qualifying holding (defined below).
+In accordance with the 2015 Regulations, a proposed acquirer shall not, directly or indirectly, acquire or dispose of a qualifying holding in an insurance or a reinsurance undertaking without having previously notified the Central Bank in writing of the intended size of the qualifying holding.

-A 'qualifying holding' means either a direct or indirect holding in a (re)insurance undertaking that represents 10 per cent or more of the capital of, or the voting rights in, the undertaking, or that makes it possible to exercise a significant influence over the management of the undertaking.
+A 'qualifying holding' means either a direct or indirect holding in an insurance or a reinsurance undertaking that represents 10 per cent or more of the capital of, or the voting rights in, the undertaking, or that makes it possible to exercise a significant influence over the management of the undertaking.

-The notification is typically made by the parties jointly completing an acquiring transaction notification form (Notification Form) and submitting it to the Central Bank.
+The notification is typically made by the parties jointly completing an acquiring transaction notification form (the Notification Form) and submitting it to the Central Bank.
 Detailed information in respect of each of the notifying parties must be included in the Notification Form, particularly in respect of the target entity and the proposed acquirer or disposer.
 To avoid undue delays in the notification and assessment process, and to reduce the risk of submitting incomplete notifications, the proposed acquirer is expected to engage in pre-notification contact and discussions with the Central Bank.